-- 2.1.1 This procedure aims to avoid industrial disputes, or where a dispute occurs, to provide a means of settlement based on consultation, co-operation and discussion, and the avoidance of interruption to customer service and work performance.
-It is the intention for matters to be resolved promptly at the local level. - 2.1.2 During any dispute, the status quo existing immediately prior to the matter giving rise to the dispute will remain and work shall continue as it was prior to the dispute without stoppage or the imposition of any ban, limitation or restriction unless an employee has a reasonable concern about an imminent risk to his or her health and/or safety.
+- 2.1.1.
+This procedure aims to avoid industrial disputes, or where a dispute occurs, to provide a means of settlement based on consultation, co-operation and discussion, and the avoidance of interruption to customer service and work performance.
+It is the intention for matters to be resolved promptly at the local level. - 2.1.2.
+During any dispute, the status quo existing immediately prior to the matter giving rise to the dispute will remain and work shall continue as it was prior to the dispute without stoppage or the imposition of any ban, limitation or restriction unless an employee has a reasonable concern about an imminent risk to his or her health and/or safety. - 2.1.3.
+No party shall be prejudiced as to final settlement by the continuance of work in accordance with this clause. - 2.1.4.
+A dispute will not be referred to the next stage until a genuine attempt to resolve the matter has been made at the appropriate level.

-- 2.1.3 No party shall be prejudiced as to final settlement by the continuance of work in accordance with this clause. - 2.1.4 A dispute will not be referred to the next stage until a genuine attempt to resolve the matter has been made at the appropriate level. - 2.1.5 Notwithstanding any other provisions having application to the Corporation, any grievance or dispute shall be handled as follows: - Stage 1: Discussions between the employee(s) and supervisor and, if requested, the employee's representative which may include a union workplace representative. - Stage 2: Discussions between the employee(s) and the manager, the employee's representative which may include a union representative and a member of the People Program. - Stage 3: Discussion between the employee, the relevant manager, the associate director, People Program (or his/her delegate) and the employee's representative (if requested) which may include a union representative. - 2.1.6 There shall be a commitment by all parties to adhere to this procedure including the earliest possible advice by one party to the other of any issue or problem which may give rise to a grievance or dispute.
-Throughout all stages the relevant facts shall be clearly identified and recorded. - 2.1.7 Sensible time limits shall be allowed for the completion of the various stages.

-Discussions outlined in stage 2.1.5 above should, if possible, take place within 24 hours after the request of the employee or the employee's representative.
-All stages of the procedure should, where practicable be finalised within seven (7) days. - 2.1.8 Emphasis shall be placed on a negotiated settlement.
-However, if the negotiation process is exhausted without the dispute being resolved, the parties shall jointly or individually refer the matter to the South Australian Employment Tribunal. - 2.1.9 In order to allow for peaceful resolution of grievances, the parties shall be committed to avoiding stoppages of work, lockouts or any other bans or limitations on the performance of work while the procedures of negotiation and conciliation are being followed. - 2.1.10 The parties shall ensure that all practices applied during the operation of the procedure are in accordance with equal opportunity and safe working practices and are consistent with established custom and practice at the workplace.
+- 2.1.5.
+Notwithstanding any other provisions having application to the Corporation, any grievance or dispute shall be handled as follows: - Stage 1: Discussions between the employee(s) and supervisor and, if requested, the employee's representative which may include a union workplace representative. - Stage 2: Discussions between the employee(s) and the manager, the employee's representative which may include a union representative and a member of the People Program. - Stage 3: Discussion between the employee, the relevant manager, the associate director, People Program (or his/her delegate) and the employee's representative (if requested) which may include a union representative. - 2.1.6.
+There shall be a commitment by all parties to adhere to this procedure including the earliest possible advice by one party to the other of any issue or problem which may give rise to a grievance or dispute.
+Throughout all stages the relevant facts shall be clearly identified and recorded. - 2.1.7.
+Sensible time limits shall be allowed for the completion of the various stages.
+Discussions outlined in the stages above should, if possible, take place within 24 hours after the request of the employee or the employee's representative.
+All stages of the procedure should, where practicable be finalised within seven (7) days. - 2.1.8.
+Emphasis shall be placed on a negotiated settlement.
+However, if the negotiation process is exhausted without the dispute being resolved, the parties shall jointly or individually refer the matter to the SAET. - 2.1.9.
+The SAET may deal with the dispute in two (2) stages: - a) the SAET will first attempt to resolve the dispute as it considers appropriate, including by mediation, conciliation, expressing an opinion or making a recommendation and - b) If the SAET is unable to resolve the dispute at the first stage the SAET may then: - arbitrate the dispute and - make a determination that is binding on all parties. - 2.1.10.
+In order to allow for peaceful resolution of grievances, the parties shall be committed to avoiding stoppages of work, lockouts or any other bans or limitations on the performance of work while the procedures of negotiation and conciliation are being followed. - 2.1.11.
+The parties shall ensure that all practices applied during the operation of the procedure are in accordance with equal opportunity and safe working practices and are consistent with established custom and practice at the workplace.

-Clause 2.2 - Employee Disciplinary Procedure
+2.2.
+Employee Disciplinary Procedure

+2.2.1.
 The parties agree that the Employee Disciplinary Policy and Procedures as detailed in Appendix B of this Agreement shall continue to apply.